MicrosoftDocs/azure-devops-docs/docs/artifacts/artifacts-key-concepts.md

 ## Immutability

 Once you publish a particular version of a package to a feed, that version number is permanently reserved.
-You cannot upload a newer revision package with that same version number, or delete it and upload a new package at the same version.
+You cannot upload a newer revision package with that same version number, or delete it and upload a new package with the same version number.

 Many package clients, including NuGet and npm, keep a local cache of packages on your machine.
 Once a client has cached a particular package version, it will return that copy on future install/restore requests.